 Another significant difference between network security and Cyber security is that network security protects transit data only while Cyber security ensures that the entire digital data from all kinds of threats.

 Network security can be described as a subset of Cyber security, while Cyber security can be described as a subset of information security.
 Network security can only protect data or devices in the network realm, but it is ineffective in the larger cyber realm; hence Cyber security is superior to network security because it protects data and devices in the cyber domain.
+Different threats require different assessments, you need guides to vendor risk management.

 Network security will provide protection from DOS attacks, while Cyber security will provide protection from cyber-attacks.
 Network security will also prevent Trojans from attacking your network, while Cyber security will protect your system from cyber frauds or crimes.